magnoeasy/easybuilder/english.md

 Now run the application.

-Automatically a new page will open in your browser, and you will see registration of dummy phone numbers/names on the screen (next page), which will check the field as valid.
+Automatically a new page will open in your browser, and you will see the registration of dummy phone numbers/names on the screen (next page), which will check the field as valid.
 ![image](https://user-images.githubusercontent.com/81401104/115293603-ec00ae80-a12d-11eb-9cd5-6b381b83ff9c.png)